bhavishyaydv26/vityarthiproject/README.md

 Project Title : Personal Expense Tracker

-OVERVIEW OF THIS PROJECT:-  This Personal Expense Tracker is a Python desktop app using Tkinter (GUI) and SQLite (storage).
+Overview of the project:-  This Personal Expense Tracker is a Python desktop app using Tkinter (GUI) and SQLite (storage).
 It is used to summarize expenses, view the total summary, see a category-wise spending breakdown, and view / delate specific records by ID.
 It is a simple local tool for managing your expenses.

 Features:--
 1.total summary